cisagov/get.gov/pages/domains/domains_eligibility.md

 - [School districts](#school-districts)

 ### Executive branch federal agencies
-Domain requests from executive branch agencies must be authorized by CIOs or agency heads.
+Domain requests must be authorized by the agency's CIO or the head of the agency.

-Domain requests from executive branch agencies are subject to guidance issued by the U.S. Office of Management and Budget.
+See [OMB Memorandum M-23-10](https://www.whitehouse.gov/wp-content/uploads/2023/02/M-23-10-DOTGOV-Act-Guidance.pdf){.usa-link--external} for more information.

 ### Judicial branch federal agencies
 Domain requests for judicial branch agencies, except the U.S. Supreme Court, must be authorized by the director or CIO of the Administrative Office (AO) of the United States Courts.